-Ro makes the weight loss product Plenity commercially available to everyone in the U.S. – TechCrunch
+TechCrunch

 In what could be the first step in the development of a significant new line of business for the telemedicine prescription provider Ro, the company is finally announcing the general commercial availability of weight loss product, Plenity.

-Developed by Gelesis, a biotech company that makes treatments for gastro-intestinal disorders, Plentiy is a weight loss treatment that uses citric acid and cellulose to create a non-toxic paste that makes people feel more full after they ingest it.
+Developed by Gelesis, a biotech company that makes treatments for gastro-intestinal disorders, Plenity is a weight loss treatment that uses citric acid and cellulose to create a non-toxic paste that makes people feel more full after they ingest it.
 Taken before meals, the pill becomes a substance that expands to take up about 25% of the stomach, so people eat less.

 The product has been approved by the U.S. Food and Drug Administration and is available for a much broader segment of the population than other weight loss products.
 While most prescription medicines are intended for people who are obese, the Gelesis product is made for people who are overweight, too.